thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ## UPDATES & FIXES

+### Added metadata exclusions functionality
+Users have new metadata exclusion configuration options
+- Maximum Repeatability - Set the maximum number of times that a layer be generated per layer configuration set.
+This is not on a layer item level, but instead of a layer level.
+- Incompatible Traits - Set the combination of traits that may not be generated together to remove / enforce certain combinations.

+### Randomise generic metadata image URLs
+Uses can now generate generic metadata where each NFT contains a different / randomised image URL instead of a static image URL.
+Users manually upload their generic images and retrieve the IPFS URLs and then simply add them into the list for genericURLs.
+Please see the [Generic Metadata]() section.

 ### Added provenance generation capability (Experimental)
 Users can now generate provenance hashes for each image and for their whole collection.
-Please see the [Provenance Section](./README.md#d-provenance-information) section.
+Please see the [Provenance](./README.md#d-provenance-information) section.

 ### Added Support For ERC1155 Batch Minting And Total Token Count